bjoerge/remon/README.md

 - You start your app with `relegate <your-script.js>`
 - A master process is started
 - Your script is then spawned in a child process
-- Whenever you somewhere in `your-script` calls `httpServer.listen(<port>)`, `<port>` will be replaced with a random port
+- Whenever `httpServer.listen(<port>)` is called from `your-script.js`, the `<port>` will be replaced with a random port
-- The master process binds a http proxy on  `<port>` instead, forwarding requests to the random port instead
+- The master process binds a http proxy on `<port>` instead, forwarding requests to the random port that the child process is bound to.
 - On each incoming request, the master process will tell the child process to check for changes since previous request (using one or more change detectors, more about that here)
 - If a change is detected, the incoming request is put on hold while the child process is restarted

 # Why?

-Existing file watching tools has a lot of issues with due to compatibility problems with`fs.watch` and therefore falls back to polling the filesystem for changes.
+Existing file watching tools has a lot of issues with due to compatibility problems with `fs.watch` and therefore falls back to polling the filesystem for changes.
 This means they are slower at picking up changes than they need to be, and puts a higher load than necessary on the CPU in large projects.

-This problem is really painful when you hit the reload button before the file change is detected, and the server serves you the old version when the new version is what you'd expect.
+This problem is really painful when you hit the reload button before the file change is detected, and the server gives you an outdated version that's not what you expect.

 Furthermore, if you hit reload before the server is completely restarted, one of these *three* things may happen: